 Patrols will be working alongside Humberside Police to identify illegal bonfires being built in the run up to Halloween and Bonfire Night itself.

 As always, there will be a crackdown on the illegal sale of fireworks.
-If the public are concerned by rogue suppliers or fly-tipping, then they should ring their local Council on the numbers below:
+If the public are concerned by rogue suppliers, please contact Trading Standards on 0808 223 1133 or for a fly-tipping concern, then they should ring their local Council on the numbers below:

 East Riding of Yorkshire Council – 01482 393939